cory321/Hemsy/PRD.md

 - **Feature 1.1.3: Business Settings CRUD**
   - **User Story**: As a seamstress, I want to update my business settings (name, working hours, payment preference) so my data stays current.
 - **Feature 1.1.4: Free-Trial Activation**
-  - **User Story**: As a seamstress, I want a 14-day free trial (no card required) so I can evaluate Threadfolio risk-free.
+  - **User Story**: As a seamstress, I want a 14-day free trial (no card required) so I can evaluate Hemsy risk-free.

 ---